-We are often told to not to make a drama out of a crisis.
-Not to let the emotional aspects of ourselves muddy the situation or inflame the crisis some more.
+We are often told not to make a drama out of a crisis, not to let the emotional aspects of ourselves muddy the situation or inflame the crisis some more.

-We often speak after an event about what could or should we have done in that situation.
-How often does it happen that we wish we have been able to say this, or we have done something else but were afraid to do it, acted in a way that helped the situation, and dealt with it better.
+We often speak after an event about what we could or should have done in that situation.
+How often does it happen that we wish we could have been able to say this or we should have done something else but were afraid to do it, acted in a way that helped the situation and dealt with it better?

-In schools and other education settings the drama of life gets played out on a daily basis between peers, teachers and peers, and the influence of others through social media.
-Many times, issues, interactions and altercations take place.
+In schools and other educational settings, the drama of life gets played out on a daily basis between peers, teachers and peers, and the influence of others through social media.
+Many times, issues, interactions, and altercations take place.
 Sometimes we are aware of the cause and more often than not we are left not fully understanding why this happened.

-Psychodrama and other action-based methods such as sociodrama can be helpful to look at these situations in a nonthreatening and empowering way.
+Psychodrama and other action-based methods such as sociodrama can be helpful to look at these situations in an unthreatening and empowering way.

-Over the last 15 years I have used many of Dr Jacob Moreno’s methods from psychodrama to help young people safely explore issues that are important to them – which could range from bullying, or feeling isolated, to global issues such as migrant crisis, to potential for world conflict between nations.
+Over the last 15 years, I have used many of Dr Jacob Moreno’s methods from psychodrama to help young people safely explore issues that are important to them – which could range from bullying or feeling isolated to global issues such as the migrant crisis or to the potential for world conflict between nations.

-Many times I have used a specific technique called the ‘living newspaper‘, whereby newspaper articles are placed around the floor and the group are asked to identify and agree an article they would like to explore in action.
-The story is read out and then roles identified which might include main protagonists, bystanders, politicians, communities, media, and unheard voice.
+Many times, I have used a specific technique called the ‘living newspaper‘, whereby newspaper articles are placed around the floor and the group are asked to identify and agree on an article they would like to explore in action.
+The story is read out and then roles are identified, which might include main protagonists, bystanders, politicians, communities, media, and unheard voices.

-Before we start we spend time warming up to each other with physical drama games and also verbal check-in.
+Before we start, we spend time warming up to each other with physical drama games and also a verbal check-in.
 It gives the group a chance to become a cohesive unit that is ready to work and be in action together.

-As the action unfolds the scene may come to some resolution or it might feel stuck and this is noted by all with a clear statement from role.
-This might in fact move the action on again and they discover new ways of seeing how the dynamic might unfold.
+As the action unfolds, the scene may come to some resolution or it might feel stuck and this is noted by all with a clear statement from the role.
+This might, in fact, move the action on again and they discover new ways of seeing how the dynamic might unfold.

-Finally, we share from the role we have held and then how this relates to our personal lives.
-It helps give perspective, see things in a new way, and help make connections with each other and the wider world we are in.
+Finally, we share the role we have held and then how this relates to our personal lives.
+It helps to give perspective, see things in a new way, and make connections with each other and the wider world we are in.